 The business objectives of the project were:

-- To understand and evaluate the impact of customer decisions (for example, rejecting or accepting the product) on network behavior.
+- To understand and evaluate the impact of customer decisions (for example, rejecting or accepting the product) on pipeline network behavior.

 - To identify and remove bottlenecks in a multi-terminal oil and gas pipeline network to increase system throughput.

-The created simulation model included terminals, tanks, pipelines, and oil batches.
+The simulation model included terminals, tanks, pipelines, and oil batches.
 Each batch was designated a route that included the start and end terminals.
 The route could go along different pipeline segments and terminals, and a batch could be temporarily stored in a transit terminal when going through a route.

 Oil type compatibility rules were taken into account when there were different types of products in the same pipeline or terminal.